czs007/arctern-docs/doc-en/source/feature_description/visualization/backend_visualization/arctern_plot.md

 ### Overlaying a map background with a point map

-Use the `plot_pointmap` function of Arctern to draw a point map with a map background based on the taxi trip record data.
+Use the `plot.pointmap` function of Arctern to draw a point map with a map background based on the taxi trip record data.
 For each point, its position is defined by the pickup location, its size is 10, its color is # 2DEF4A, and its opacity is 1.

 ```python
 fig, ax = plt.subplots(figsize=(10, 6), dpi=200)